 The Gambia, the tiniest country on the African mainland, is shaped unlike any other nation in the world.
-It is long and skinny, just 30 miles wide at its widest points; it looks like someone tried to stick their finger into Senegal, which surrounds the Gambia on three sides.
-The only bit of the country that doesn’t border Senegal is the Gambia’s very short coastline.
+It is long and skinny, just 30 miles across at its widest points.
+It looks like someone tried to stick a finger into Senegal, which surrounds The Gambia on three sides.
+The only bit of the country that doesn’t border Senegal is its very short coastline.

-On Thursday, troops from Senegal and allied West African nations crossed the border into the Gambia in support of the tiny country’s newly elected president, after the current leader refused to cede power.
-Senegal has an obvious interest in the country’s leadership; the fastest way to reach the southern part of Senegal from the north is to drive through the Gambia.
+Senegal has long had an interest in The Gambia—and has intervened in the country’s politics before—for obvious reasons; the fastest way to reach the southern part of Senegal from the north is to drive through The Gambia.
 As a geographical arrangement, it makes so little sense that the obvious question to ask is: Why does it exist?

-There are only a few rivers on the coast of West Africa that run inland towards the desert, and the French controlled the mouth of the more northerly one, the Senegal River.
-The Gambia River, further south, where the British had more control, runs parallel, and, as the story goes, a British warship simply navigated up the river, shooting cannonballs off either side and claiming the land that fell within cannon range.
+There are only a few rivers on the coast of West Africa that run from the desert to the coast, and the French controlled the mouth of the more northerly one, the Senegal River.
+The Gambia River, farther south, where the British had more control, runs parallel, and, as the story goes, a British warship simply navigated up the river, shooting cannonballs off either side and claiming the land that fell within cannon range.
 The result: A river-shaped country made up solely of the strips of land on either side of the water.

-The first European power to lay some claim to the Gambia River was Portugal; the country’s modern name comes from the Portuguese word cambio, trade.
-The British first started traveling to the river in the late 16th century; throughout the 17th century, British, Dutch, and French trading companies were all trying to establish a presence on what’s now the coast of Senegal and the Gambia, sometimes clashing with each other over the control of islands at the riverine mouths.
-The Gambia River and the islands at its mouth were important for Britain to control, strategically; they were the empire’s main outpost on this part of the coast and a connection to its settlements and trading posts along the Gold Coast, in Sierra Leone and Ghana.
+The first European power to lay some claim to the Gambia River was Portugal.
+The country’s modern name comes from the Portuguese word cambio, or “trade.”
+The British first started traveling to the river in the late 16th century.
+Throughout the 17th century, British, Dutch, and French trading companies were all trying to establish a presence on what’s now the coast of Senegal and The Gambia, sometimes clashing with each other over the control of islands at the riverine mouths.
+The Gambia River and the islands at its mouth were important for Britain to control, strategically, as they were the empire’s main outpost in the area, and a connection to its settlements and trading posts along the Gold Coast, in Sierra Leone and Ghana.

-The amount of land that any of these colonial powers controlled, though, was very small, usually just an island that allowed them to travel and trade further inland and to store goods headed back to Europe.
-Even if Britain controlled the Gambia River, it didn’t control most of the land on the riverbanks, outside of a few small settlements and, after 1826, a one-mile strip of land on the northern bank, ceded by the king who ruled the area.
+The amount of land that any of these colonial powers physically controlled, though, was very small, usually just an island that allowed them to travel and trade farther inland, and store goods headed back to Europe.
+Even if Britain controlled the Gambia River, it didn’t control most of the land on either side, outside of a few small settlements and, after 1826, a one-mile strip of land on the northern bank, ceded by the king who ruled the area.

-That was supposed to just be a starting point, with a joint Anglo-French Boundary Commission dispatched to map the actual border.
-But when the commission arrived in 1891, it encountered resistance from local rulers, whose land was being divided up, sometimes right in the middle of their kingdom.
-The Boundary Commission had back up, though, from British ships patrolling the river.
+That was supposed to just be a starting point, with a joint Anglo-French Boundary Commission then dispatched to map the actual border.
+But when the commission arrived in 1891, it encountered resistance from local rulers, whose land was being divvied up, sometimes right through the middle of an existing kingdom.
+The Boundary Commission had backup, though, from British ships patrolling the river.

 At one point, men and guns from three warships landed on the riverbanks “as a hint of what the resisters had to expect in the event of any continued resistance,” according to The Gambia Colony and Protectorate: An Official Handbook, first published in 1906.
 Another account, though, says that the British ships bombarded the town Kansala in order to intimidate the resistors.
 It’s possible that, in this more conventional way, cannonballs were key to establishing the border.

-There’s no evidence that the British ever fired cannonballs off the sides of their ships to establish the borders of the Gambia in the middle of French territory.
+There’s no evidence that the British ever fired cannonballs off the sides of their ships to establish The Gambia in the middle of French territory.
 But it’s not a bad shorthand for what actually did happen: two colonial powers using force to divide up part of a world according to a bizarre logic of colonial power, only marginally concerned with the people who would have to live there.